dljin25/CLIP-genomics-encoder/README.md

-# Genomics Encoder for CLIP (Masked Gene Pretraining)
+# Genomics Encoder for CLIP

 This repository implements a **genomics encoder** designed to be paired with an image encoder in a CLIP-style multimodal model.
 The encoder learns meaningful representations of mutation sets using **self-supervised masked gene prediction**.